Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 The other adult-exclusive restaurant on the Disney Fantasy is Palo.
 The stunning dining room is modeled after the gondolas of Venice, though the menu at the restaurant features dishes from multiple regions of Italy.

-What to Do on the Disney Fantasy
+What to do on the Disney Fantasy

 Like the other Disney cruise ships, the Disney Fantasy has a movie theater and a live production theater.
 Outside on the pool decks, families can enjoy the AquaDuck water coaster or AquaLab play area.